biomejs/biome/website/src/content/docs/linter/rules/no-confusing-void-type.md

 ---

-Disallow void type outside of generic or return types.
+Disallow `void` type outside of generic or return types.

-void in TypeScript refers to a function return that is meant to be ignored.
+`void` in TypeScript refers to a function return that is meant to be ignored.
 Attempting to use a void type outside of a return type or generic type argument is often a sign of programmer error. void can also be misleading for other developers even if used correctly.

->The void type means cannot be mixed with any other types, other than never, which accepts all types.
+>The `void` type means cannot be mixed with any other types, other than `never`, which accepts all types.
 If you think you need this then you probably want the undefined type instead.

 ## Examples